wu87988622/ohara/docs/src/rest/rest-pipelines.rst

 sometimes, some nonexistent objects.
 Those nonexistent objects won't hurt our services but it may be ugly and weird to read.
 Hence, the (helper) API do a background cleanup for your pipeline.
 The cleanup rules are shown below.

-#. the flow having nonexistent "from" is removed
+#. the endpoint having nonexistent "from" is removed
 #. the objects in "to" get removed

 Example Response